boisgera/pandoc/README.md

 🌌 Overview
 --------------------------------------------------------------------------------

+[Pandoc] is the awesome open-source command-line tool that converts documents from one format to another.
+The project was initiated by [John MacFarlane]; under the hood, it's a [Haskell] library.

-This project brings [Pandoc]'s data model for markdown documents to Python:
+The Pandoc Python Library (PPL) brings [Pandoc]'s document model to Python:

     $ echo "Hello world!" | python -m pandoc read Pandoc(Meta({}), [Para([Str('Hello'), Space(), Str('world!')])])

-It can be used to analyze, create and transform documents, in Python :
+It can be used to analyze, create and transform documents, in Python:

     >>> import pandoc
     >>> text = "Hello world!"